osu-codeclub/carpentries-aug-2024/04_data-structures.md

 Consider the following two examples of operating on the data in a data
 frame:

-- Say we discovered that the scale is off by 2 kg:
+- Say we discovered that the scale is off by 2 kg, and we try to adjust the weight:

 ``` r
 cats$weight + 2